staadecker/utoc-membership-system/docs/Creating a production environment from scratch.md

-# Steps to create the Google Cloud Project
+# Steps to create a production implementation

-These steps describe how to create the Google Cloud Project.
+These steps describe how to get the code up and running and integrated with Google Cloud, PayPal and Google Sheets.
+I recommend you read the [System Architecture documentation](./System%20architecture.md) first to understand what you're doing.
+These steps are intended to walk an experienced user through the process (or future me) and not to teach you the process.

 1. Log in to Google Cloud and make a new project.